-Despite the framework, Mashiah doesn’t write sacred history, he writes poetic history.
-He celebrates his community and commemorates its sufferings and endurance.
+Despite the formal framework, Mashiah does not write sacred history; he writes poetic history.
+He celebrates his community and commemorates its suffering and endurance.
 By incorporating the Mashhadis’ history in the general sacred history of the Jewish people, the “Shirah” aims to sanctify the community’s history while preserving its particularity.
-Its very expression connotes a modern sense of a particular identity, and awareness of a specific time.
+Its very expression connotes a modern sense of a particular identity and awareness of a specific time.
 His setting of dates to the events is therefore highly significant.
-After relating the forced conversion he brings their history up to date to the latest attacks on the community in 1892 in verses 6-8 and in 1903 in verse 9.
+After relating the forced conversion, he continues to follow Masshadi history by referring to the latest attacks on the community in 1892 in verses 6–8 and in 1903 in verse 9:

-Verse 6: How weighty also are Your thoughts unto me, O G-d, when You executed judgments.
+[Verse 6] How weighty also are Your thoughts unto me, O G-d, when You executed judgments.
 And in the year 1892 my part was plagues and sorrows, the hand of the LORD was against me in pestilence and plotters.
 Who is like You, mighty One, O Lord.

-Verse 9: You have dealt bountifully with me, year 1903 month Ziv (light- Iyyar) the proud have forged a lie against me to take the spoil, and to take the prey voracious multitudes.
+[Verse 9] You have dealt bountifully with me, year 1903 month Ziv [light—Iyyar] the proud have forged a lie against me to take the spoil, and to take the prey voracious multitudes.
 Their eyes bedaubed and you repelled them though they came up to my home once and again.
 How manifold are Your works, O Lord!

-In these verses Mashiah moves over to the first-person single pronoun whereas prior verses were in the plural third person.
-Thereby he is speaking at once as individual and as spokesman for his community, but indicating personal involvement, because they happened in his own lifetime.
-These incidents, in 1892 and in 1903, clearly indicate the precarious state of the crypto-Jewish community.
+In these verses, Mashiah adopts a first-person narrative voice, whereas prior verses are written in the third person.
+Thereby he is speaking at once as individual and as spokesman for his community, indicating personal involvement since the events he recounts happened in his own lifetime.
+These incidents, in 1892 and in 1903, clearly point to the precarious state of the crypto-Jewish community.

-The middle verses (no.10, 11), before the “Shirah” takes a turn, as a prayer for the future, is different from the rest.
-The wording of verse 10, Yodukha Ra’ayonai (my ideas are praise to You) is in the singular, just like the piyyut by Rabbi Israel Najara, which it quotes:

-My ideas are praise to You, for redeeming me from the hands of alien lords.
+The middle verses (10–11), before the “Shirah” takes a turn, as a prayer for the future, are different from the rest.
+The wording of verse 10, “yodukha ra’ayonai” (“my ideas are praise to You”) is in the singular, just like the piyyut by Rabbi Israel Najara, which it quotes: “My ideas are praise to You, for redeeming me from the hands of alien lords.
 For they have harassed me to have me washed clean of the land of the chosen.
 They have proposed evil and Lord make them perish and put them away.
-For the Lord is a Jealous and Avenging G-d.
+For the Lord is a Jealous and Avenging G-d.”